 Speak to Your Host

 Some people tell me they know hosts who aren’t open to having others bring food.
-For those types, don’t ask “can I bring something?” instead say “I’d like to contribute to the meal.
+For those types, don’t ask “Can I bring something?” instead say something like “I’d like to contribute to the meal.
 What can I bring?”
 If they don’t offer up any suggestions, have some ready.
 “I was thinking x, y or z, or a combination of those.
 What works best for you?”
 If they are really pushing against your food offerings, play the ‘specialized diet’ card.
 “I follow a specialized diet and would like to bring a couple of dishes to share that meet my needs.”
 This takes the pressure off of your host to accommodate you and there should be no further argument over bringing a dish.

 Offer to Help in the Kitchen

-This is always good practice at any event where you are well acquainted with the host.
-Preparing a holiday meal can be a lot of work, your host is likely to appreciate an extra set of hands.
+This is good practice at any event where you are well acquainted with the host.
+Preparing a holiday meal is a lot of work, your host is likely to appreciate an extra set of hands.
 If you do help out in the kitchen, you’ll know exactly which dishes may have some hidden dairy or animal products you weren’t aware of.
 It also allows you the opportunity to make some subtle swaps for sides that can easily be made plant-based.
 Just be sure to get your host’s permission first.

 I know this can add a little stress to the occasion if you aren’t comfortable with hosting big gatherings.
 However, it does allow you full control over the meal (or at least the parts that you provide).
 This means less stress for you trying to figure out what’s on the table that you can eat and what you need to avoid.
 It also allows you the opportunity to showcase how delicious and appealing plant-based foods can be.
 Win-win!

 It’s always nice when people are more accommodating than you expect.
 Show some sincere appreciation for any effort someone makes to try and accommodate you.
 After all, nothing feels worse than going out of your way for someone and having them turn their nose up at your gesture.
 Right?